Speaker of the House of Representatives of the Philippines: 21st century

 Alan Peter Cayetano was elected at the opening of the 18th Congress.
 Another leadership dispute arose in October 2020, amid the COVID-19 pandemic, when 186 members convened at the Celebrity Sports Plaza to elect Marinduque representative Lord Allan Velasco, ousting Cayetano.
 Cayetano questioned the legality of the session, arguing that no proper resolution had been adopted at the plenary to authorize a session outside the Batasan, that the official House mace was in the custody of then sergeant-at-arms Ramon Apolinario, and that an unofficial blue mace was used during Velasco’s election.
 A special session was subsequently held at the Batasan to ratify Velasco’s election by the same representatives who attended the previous day’s session, after which Cayetano formally resigned.

-At the start of the 19th Congress, newly elected president Bongbong Marcos’s cousin, Ferdinand Martin Romualdez, was elected unopposed as speaker and retained the position in the start of 20th Congress.
+At the start of the 19th Congress, newly elected president Bongbong Marcos’s cousin, Martin Romualdez, was elected unopposed as speaker and retained the position in the start of 20th Congress.
 He stepped down as speaker on September 17, 2025 after being implicated in the controversy regarding flood control projects.
 On the same day, Bojie Dy was elected speaker of the House, succeeding Romualdez.